Nerdodan/sunvox-modules/docs/modules/instruments/keyboard/mod8.md

 ## group 12: modulation settings

-- all rm mode: enables ring modulation mode for all routings.
+- velocity sensitivity: increases the amount of velocity sensitivity for the operators.